 A modern gas cap serves several functions.
 Today’s fuel systems require a complete seal on the tank, without it, there can be issues down the road.

 Gasoline has a shelf-life.
 Within a few months, untreated gas fades in potency and can gum up the internals of the fuel system.
 Within 6 months, stored fuel can completely … Continue Reading Know-How Notes: How To Use Fuel Stabilizer

 Watch out for these four bad fuel filter symptoms that could lead to problems that diminish engine performance and fuel economy.

 So you finally got around to working on that old project car you had sitting outside, eh?
-It happens to the best of us, you lose track of time and … Continue Reading Know-How Notes: How To Perform A Simple Carburetor Refresh
+It happens to the best of us, you lose track of time and … Continue Reading Quick Carburetor Rebuild How-To Guide For Beginners

 Over time, the internals of your engine get clogged up with all kinds of nasty stuff.
 Inside the crankcase, where the oil lives, varnish and tar build up on the … Continue Reading How To Use Sea Foam: Three Ways To A Cleaner Fuel System

 Cleaning a lawn mower carburetor is a great summertime DIY project, and it helps to extend the life of your lawn mower.
 Here’s how you can do it each year.